 1. Increase Your Guitar Lesson Prices for All New Students Starting Immediately

-Starting today all new students pay the new guitar lesson price that you wrote down on your piece of paper earlier.
+Starting today all new students pay the new price for guitar lessons that you wrote down on your piece of paper earlier.
 No backsies!

 Related: 10 Ways to Get More Guitar Students